teamradish/TRTwitchPlaysBot/Wiki/Coding-Information.md

 - `DataHelper` contains many useful utility methods to obtain information from the database.
 - If you have a database context open, **do NOT** use the `DataHelper` methods that don't end with "NoOpen".
 This will cause it to re-open the database context and probably not do whatever you wanted it to do.
 In this case, use the "NoOpen" variants instead, **but remember to keep things concise**.
 I'll say it again and again!
 - `DataContainer` holds several important objects, such as the message handler and the current virtual controller manager.
 If you make a change to one of its objects, make sure to make the change with the `DataContainer`'s reference.
 This container is shared between the `TRBot.Main` application, all the commands, and all the bot routines, giving them access to the same crucial information.
+-To add new default data, add them to `DefaultData.cs`.
+If you need to add a new category of data that isn't there, you will have to modify `DataHelper.InitDefaultData`.
+Make sure to add to the count of new entries, and don't add the entries if they already exist; this prevents overwriting data.

 # Parsing Inputs
 - Parsing inputs is performed with `ParsedInputSequence ParseInputs(string message, string inputRegex, in ParserOptions parserOptions)` on a `TRBot.Parsing.Parser` instance.